 Snowsport touring and managed ski resorts - a code for backcountry skiers and boarders

-In recent years with the growth in popularity of snowsport touring allied to a lack of snow, problems have occasionally arisen between different user groups & the operators of the five Scottish ski centres.
+In recent years with the growth in popularity of snowsport touring allied to a lack of snow, problems have occasionally arisen between different user groups and the operators of the five Scottish ski centres.
 Please follow the guidance below when passing through ski resorts.

 Where signed or promoted touring/walking routes exists, please follow the route markers or reasonable advice from the ski patrol.
 If that is not available, please stay outside of obviously managed areas, and avoid using prepared or obviously managed areas such as uptracks and groomed slopes.